 Tweak UI is one of a group of utilities called "PowerToys" that you can download from Microsoft's web site for free.
 TweakUI makes it easy to configure several Windows Interface options that are difficult to find or are not available in Control Panel.

-Download from the 147 KB file TweakUiPowertoySetup.exe from
+Download from the 147 KB file TweakUiPowertoySetup.exe from Microsoft Windows XP Downloads

-in the Start menu.
+To install Tweak UI, double-click on downloaded file's name to start the setup program.
+The setup program puts TweakUI.exe in the C:\WINDOWS\system32 folder and puts an item in the Start menu.
 To run TweakUI, select Start | Programs | Powertoys for Windows XP | Tweak UI.

 • PowerToys are not supported by Microsoft.

 Animation, fading, and tracking are all user interface trivia that slow your system down.
 If you're not impressed by trivia, and prefer performance instead, in the General branch of Tweak UI you can uncheck boxes to disable all animation, fading, and tracking.